tessel/project/README.md

 # Current goals

-On September 2, 2016, the Steering Committee set year-long goals.
-They are organized into two overarching goals, each with several supporting goals:
+The Tessel Project has these goals for September 2017 (our next Tessel Summit).
+They are organized into two overarching themes, each with several supporting tasks:

 1. **Grow the community for development, inclusion, accessibility**
   * [ ] Build effective working groups that can complete their tasks with measurable results.
 Celebrate the work of each of the working groups as goals are accomplished